-Bottom line remains unchanged that ACA aids to restructure the healthcare system by giving more Americans access to reasonable health insurance and helps to restrain the progress of healthcare spending in the U.S.
+The bottom line remains unchanged that ACA aids to restructure the healthcare system by giving more Americans access to reasonable health insurance while helping decrease of healthcare spending in the U.S.

 ACA states the following areas in detail.
 Each topic is a title, which contains segments of necessities that reform health care system.

 - Title I Quality, affordable health care for all Americans

 - Title II The role of public programs

 - Title III Improving the quality and efficiency of health care